-I. Policy and Procedures

-- A. Students eligible to receive advanced standing credit at East Central University must be enrolled at East Central University as a resident student. - B. Advanced standing credit awarded to a student must be validated by successful completion of 12 or more semester hours at East Central University before being placed on the student's official transcript.
-Successful completion is determined to be a 2.0 retention GPA. - C. Work taken at proprietary schools, secondary vocational-technical schools, institutions offering clock-hour work, other non-collegiate institutions, institutions other than accredited institutions of higher education or experiential learning, must be evaluated and validated through examination or proficiency testing on a course by course basis by East Central University.
-The name of the sending institution shall not appear on the East Central University transcript.
+- I. Policy and Procedures - A. Students eligible to receive advanced standing credit at East Central University must be enrolled at East Central University as a resident student. - B. Advanced standing credit awarded to a student must be validated by successful completion of 12 or more semester hours at East Central University before being placed on the student's official transcript.
+Successful completion is determined to be a 2.0 retention GPA. - C. Work taken at proprietary schools, secondary vocationaltechnical schools, institutions offering clock-hour work, other non-collegiate institutions, institutions other than accredited institutions of higher education or experiential learning, must be evaluated and validated through examination or proficiency testing on a course by course in a summer session, the first five class days of a half-semester course, or the first three days of a half summer session course.
+Deadlines for adding a class with an atypical schedule are determined proportional to those for a full term.